Sebastian Gryphius: Biography

 The son of Michael Greyff (Greif, Gryff, Gryph), Sebastien Gryphius learned the new craft of printing, first in Germany and then in Venice.
 Around 1520 he came to Lyon where he settled, likely on the request of the Compagnie de libraires, eventually acquiring French nationality from François I in 1532.

 Initially Gryphius primarily published works on law and administration, in Gothic script.
 He then moved to Latin classics.
 He also translated classical Greek authors into Latin.
 He is perhaps best-known today for having published his contemporaries Erasmus, Guillaume Budé, Philip Melanchthon, and Poliziano.

 Gryphius was a prolific publisher on language and philology, and had an excellent reputation for type-setting accuracy.
 While Santes Pagninus was in Lyon, Gryphius published not only an abridged version of his 1526 Institutiones Hebraicae in Greek, Hebrew and Latin in 1528, but also his seminal 1412-page Thesaurus linguæ sanctæ in 1529 and in the following year, the first Hebrew text of the Psalms published in France and translated by Pagninus.

 In 1536 he went into business with Hugues de la Porte, who financed him in an independent venture.
 He founded l'Atelier du Griffon, with a griffin mark.
-Around this time he introduced the Italic type of Aldus Manutius.
+Around this time he introduced an Italic type modelled on that of Aldus Manutius.

 In the 1540s he was the highly reputed 'Prince of the Lyon book trade', publishing (on Lucien Febvre's estimate) half of the academic textbooks used in Europe.
 He promoted the local humanist culture, and his books were prized for their clean lay-out and accuracy.
 It has been claimed, as the nineteenth-century scholar Henri-Louis Baudrier mentions, that Sebastian Gryphius's printshop (Atelier du Griffon) was characterized as an "angelic society" for free-thinkers, citing Pierre Gauthiez, but Baudrier considers this naming to be sloppy scholarship born of confusion with another coterie of writers known as the Fourvière academy.